metakgp/metakgp-wiki/Readme.md

 Start all the basic services

-**Note:** Depending on who you installed docker, you might have to run the docker commands through `sudo`
+**Note:** Depending on how you installed docker, you might have to run the docker commands through `sudo`
 ```
 docker-compose up --build -d
 ```